dajat/ticket-lifecycle/README.md

 <img src="https://imgur.com/rm088vz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After reviewing tickets in the queue, the system administrator can assign the user that they would like to work and resolve the ticket.
-After logging in as an administrator, the administrator can go to the ticket, select "Unassigned", and Assign the appropiate user.
+After reviewing tickets in the queue, the system administrator can assign the user with whom they would like to work and resolve the ticket.
+After logging in as an administrator, the administrator can go to the ticket, select "Unassigned", and Assign the appropriate user.
 </p>
 <br />